 In the present situation, it is sadly not possible for our SU Student Support (SUSS) team to provide their usual help with housing, money, personal problems, academic issues or other matters you may be facing.
 We are also not currently able to provide our listening service Nightline on Friday, Saturday, and Sunday nights.
 In addition, our weekly Recovery Connections sessions our partners run in the building to help students who are overcoming drug and alcohol issues are also cancelled until further notice.

 However, in all cases, we and our partners continue to offer all the "virtual" support we possibly can.
 You can contact SUSS through firstname.lastname@example.org and get help with mental health issues through Mind Middlesbrough and The Samaritans, or please always call 999 in an emergency.
 In addition, Recovery Connections continue to offer all of the virtual support they can online, and several other agencies can provide additional assistance with drug and alcohol addiction.

 We understand this is a particularly stressful and challenging time for many of you, so please do keep in touch, our partners, and we will do all that we can to help.

 This month we, unsurprisingly, are focussing on how you can protect yourselves and others from the threat of The Corona Virus.
 We would urge everyone to do all that you possibly can to minimise your risk of contracting the virus or passing it to others.

 1) Please follow Government guidelines about staying indoors and self-isolating if you have even mild symptoms TO THE LETTER!
 We know being in isolation is not easy at all, but it is VITAL that everyone follows these rules fully until further advice.
-2) Clean your hands for up to 20 seconds frequently throughout the day using hand sanitiser if possible.

 3) Avoid contact with your eyes or face.